 While renovating a home can seem tiresome and time consuming, the loan process shouldn’t be!
 When you use Fannie Mae’s HomeStyle Renovation Loan, you are using a product that will be closed in three simple phases.

-Phase One: Review Plans and Loan Preparation
+One: Review Plans and Loan Preparation

-• Reviewing homestyle loan terms and fees.
+• Review HomeStyle loan terms and fees.

 • Lender uses Maximum Mortgage Worksheet (form 1035) to determine mortgage amount.

-Phase Two: Manage Funds Through Renovation
+Two: Manage Funds Through Renovation

 • Lender sells loan to Fannie Mae*.